On the Cauchy problem for Friedrichs systems on globally hyperbolic manifolds with timelike boundary

 Therefore

-Since $\Psi|_\bM\in\oB$, property \eqref{cond:nonnegadmissiblebc} of Definition~\ref{def:admissible bc} implies that the r.h.s. of the last identity is nonnegative, which concludes the proof. \end{proof}
+Since $\Psi|_\bM\in\oB|_{\M_\T}$, property (i-f) of Definition~\ref{def:admissible bc} implies that the r.h.s. of the last identity is nonnegative, which concludes the proof. \end{proof}

-As a consequence of the Theorem~\ref{thm:Energy Ineq}, we immediately obtain that if there exists a solution to the Cauchy problem~\eqref{CauchyM_T0} it must be unique and it propagates with at most the speed of light.
+Combining Theorem~\ref{thm:Energy Ineq} with Lemma~\ref{l:timereversalSsymmhyp}, we immediately obtain that if there exists a solution to the Cauchy problem~\eqref{CauchyM_T0} it must be unique and it propagates with at most the speed of light.
 We recall this results for the sake of completeness.

-\begin{proposition}[Uniqueness and finite speed of propagation for symmetric hyperbolic system] Assume the setup of {\rm Theorem~\ref{thm:Energy Ineq}}.
+\begin{proposition}[Uniqueness and finite speed of propagation for symmetric hyperbolic system] Let $\M$ be a globally hyperbolic manifold with timelike boundary and let $\oS$ be a symmetric hyperbolic system of constant characteristic coupled with admissible boundary conditions.
 If there exists $\Psi \in \Gamma(\E|_{\M_\T})$ satisfying the Cauchy problem~\eqref{CauchyM_T0} then it is unique and it propagates with at most the speed of light, \ie its support is contained inside the region

-where $J(\cdot)$ denote the union of the causal future and the causal past of a set. \end{proposition}
+where $J(\cdot)$ denote the causal future of a set. \end{proposition}